sobti/TSAI/S15/readme.md

      [Google Drive](https://drive.google.com/open?id=1HNaIk27unwtBCykzPh5lTsIaOKKkMAGF)

-   - Train the model as illustrated in python code :[Final Code](https://github.com/sobti/TSAI/blob/master/S15/Final_Combined(128%2C128)_400k_Train_Model.ipynb
+   - Train the model as illustrated in python code :

+   [Final Code](https://github.com/sobti/TSAI/blob/master/S15/Final_Combined(128%2C128)_400k_Train_Model.ipynb

    :+1: To save the time on training , It is highly recommened to load the dataset in colab